Rank growth of elliptic curves in $S_4$ and $A_4$ quartic extensions of the rationals: Decreasing the 2-Selmer Rank

 \section{Decreasing the 2-Selmer Rank}

 Our strategy will be to use Lemma \ref{MR3.4}(2) to understand the $2$-Selmer rank of square norm twists.
-We'll then use Propososition \ref{prop:manytwists} to show there are many square norm twist with prescribed 2-Selmer rank assumming we \textit{have already} a square norm twist of that prescribed 2-Selmer rank.
-In this section, we'll give some mild conditions that such a square norm twist with that prescribed 2-Selmer rank \textit{must exist} by showing we can take square norm twists that reduce the 2-Selmer rank by two; this is the content of Lemma \ref{lem:selrank-2}.
+We'll then use Proposition \ref{prop:manytwists} to show there are many square norm twist with prescribed 2-Selmer rank assuming we \textit{have already} a square norm twist of that prescribed 2-Selmer rank.
+In this section, we'll show a square norm twist with that prescribed 2-Selmer rank \textit{must exist} by showing we can take square norm twists that reduce the 2-Selmer rank by two; this is the content of Proposition \ref{lem:selrank-2}.